Marie Louise de La Tour d'Auvergne: Marriage and affair

+The two seem to have been deeply in love from the beginning.
+Charles Edward's biographer McLynn claims that this was because they were both highly sexual and passionate people, and they both felt like "rebel[s]" and "outsider[s]".
+The prince even offered to renounce his claim in the contested Sobieski inheritance.
+In October, Louise became pregnant.
+When, in December, her husband returned, she started having sex with him again to disguise her child's paternity.
+Combined with the mounting difficulties of accessing his mistress, this made Charles Edward extremely jealous.

-Adultery was widely accepted in Marie Louise's circle so long as it was done discreetly.
-However, as neither Marie Louise nor her husband had been unfaithful before, her mother-in-law kept a very strict eye on her because her husband was with the French army in the Netherlands.
-Thus, servants had been ordered, by the mother-in-law, to guard Mary Louise's virtue.
+Adultery was widely accepted in Louise's circle so long as it was done discreetly.
+However, as neither Louise nor her husband had been unfaithful before, her mother-in-law kept a very strict eye on her Thus, servants had been ordered, by the mother-in-law, to guard Mary Louise's virtue.
 This led to secret midnight coach-rides with Stuart.
 However, the mother-in-law had knowledge of those as well.
 She alerted the Paris police, who reported what went on.

-After a while, Marie Louise found herself pregnant and resorted to sleeping with her returned husband to make him believe he was the father.
-This enraged a jealous Stuart to create a scene.

-Nevertheless, Marie Louise's husband did nothing as gossip spread.
-In January 1748, when confronted by her father and mother-in-law, Marie Louise was forced to write Stuart and end their affair.
+Nevertheless, Louise's husband did nothing as gossip spread.
+In January 1748, when confronted by her father and mother-in-law, Louise was forced to write Stuart and end their affair.
 To refute any further gossip, Stuart was allowed to visit Mary Louise and her family.

-In despair, Marie Louise continued to send letters to Stuart.
+In despair, Louise continued to send letters to Stuart.
 She threatened suicide if he didn't come to see her.
-He did some three months later, again in a midnight assignation, but told Marie Louise he had a new mistress, Clementina Walkinshaw.
+He did some three months later, again in a midnight assignation, but told Louise he had a new mistress, Clementina Walkinshaw.
 Clementina later gave birth to Charlotte Stuart, Duchess of Albany, the only one of Stuart's children to survive infancy.

-On 28 July 1748, Marie Louise gave birth to a son, who was baptised Charles Godefroi Sophie Jules Marie de Rohan.
+On 28 July 1748, Louise gave birth to a son, who was baptised Charles Godefroi Sophie Jules Marie de Rohan.
 It was her mother-in-law who wrote to Charles's father, "the Old Pretender," in Rome to report the news, albeit not that the infant was his grandchild.
 Despite the boy being accepted as a member of the Rohan family, several genealogical books note that the Rohans fail to mention the child again.
 Allegedly, Charles Godefroi died around five months old, in either December 1748 or 18 January 1749.

+Later life

-Marie Louise lived at least another thirty-three years and apparently was never unfaithful again.
+Louise lived at least another thirty-three years and apparently was never unfaithful again.
 To all appearances, she was a good wife and mother to her first-born son, Henri, but never had another child after the death of her second son.
 She made occasional appearances at court, then later in life became religious and devoted much of her time to charity.

-When she died, Marie Louise was buried in the couvent des Feuillants together with her second child.
+When she died, Louise was buried in the couvent des Feuillants together with her second child.
 However, there is uncertainty as to exactly when her death occurred -- either naturally in September 1781 or on the guillotine in 1793.
 The latter is widely accepted.

-It is through Marie Louise that the present Princes of Guéméné are pretenders to the Duchy of Bouillon.
+It is through Louise that the present Princes of Guéméné are pretenders to the Duchy of Bouillon.